microsoft/schemy/README.md

 extensible and embeddable in .NET applications.

-## Scheme Features
+## Language Features

 It has most features that a language would support:

 * number, boolean, string, list types
-* varaible, function definition
+* variable, function definition
 * tail call optimization
 * macro definition
 * lexical scoping